jacobkap/crimebythenumbers/docs/graphing.md

 ![](images/colorbrewer.PNG)

-This site let's you select which type of colors you want (sequential and diverging such as shades in a hotspot map, and qualitative such as for data like what we used in this lesson).
+This site lets you select which type of colors you want (sequential and diverging such as shades in a hotspot map, and qualitative such as for data like what we used in this lesson).
 In the "Only show:" section you can set it to "colorblind safe" to restrict it to colors that allow people with color blindness to read your graph.
 To the right of this section it shows the HEX codes for each color (a HEX code is just a code that a computer can read and know exactly which color it is).

 Let's use an example of a color blind friendly color from the "qualitative" section of ColorBrewer.
 We have three options on this page (we can change how many colors we want but it defaults to showing 3): green (HEX = #1b9e77), orange (HEX = #d95f02), and purple (HEX = #7570b3).
 We'll use the orange and purple colors.
 To manually set colors in `ggplot()` we use `scale_color_manual(values = c())` and include a vector of color names or HEX codes inside the `c()`.
 Doing that using the orange and purple HEX codes will change our graph colors to these two colors.